RWhiteDwarf/blog/content/post/2021/functions.md

 ```
 > Error in my_sum(12): We cannot sum individual values here!
 ```
-I am sure that with this basic info you can move forward and improve it even more to send an error message when an object other than a vector is entered.
+I am sure that with this basic info you can already move forward and improve it even more to send an error message when an object other than a vector is entered.
+Try to do it yourself and feel free to leave me a comment below if you get any trouble.
 Some hints: You can use the function `is.vector()` to test if the value entered by the user is a vector or not; and you can place one if statement inside the other, first to check if it is a vector, and secondly to check its size.

 ### Function arguments

 You might be wondering what about the argument used as variable `user.values`, where does it come from? how is it defined? how does R knows how to use it?
-Keeping it simple, all the arguments that you define inside the parenthesis of a function will be searched by R when you execute the function and use them accordingly.
+Keeping it simple, all the arguments that you define inside the parenthesis of a function will be searched by R when you execute the function and will be used accordingly.
 You can easily see how we were using the variable `user.values` to tell the rest of the program what to do with it.
 The function has no idea if the user will enter a single value, a vector or a data frame, this is the reason why we created the errors with `stop()`.
 As the creator of the function, it is your role to decide what kind of object you need, how to use it and how to ensure that the user knows what is wrong if an unexpected object is entered.

 You can define as many arguments as you wish for your function, for example